websights

 Further, investigating the valve performance at a flow rate above the maximum typical operating point of 60 m3/hr, cavitation effects need to be taken into account.
 Cavitation in valve assemblies is a result of liquid flow acceleration around the valve opening, dropping the pressure below the liquid’s vapor pressure.
 These cavities, or vapor bubbles, collapse when pressure rises again downstream, and can result in excessive vibration, noise, and deterioration of the valve assembly & flow performance.

-The Subsonic solver is capable of cavitation modeling; when toggled on the cavitation severity, measured by the Total Gas Volume Fraction scalar quantity, can be assessed for off-design operating points, such as high flow rates or high-pressure drops.
+The Multi-purpose solver is capable of cavitation modeling; when toggled on, the cavitation severity, measured by the Total Gas Volume Fraction scalar quantity, can be assessed for off-design operating points, such as high flow rates or high-pressure drops.

 visualization of cavitation measured by the gas volume fraction